 For instance, the field of restaurant management is full of reliable jobs that offer the potential to advance into roles that pay very well.
 After all, employment in the American restaurant sector has outpaced overall employment growth since the turn of this century.
 And the industry's workforce is projected to expand from 14.7 million people in 2017 to about 16.3 million people by 2027.* In 2018, the average salary of restaurant general managers in the U.S. was $79,670.**

 Other examples include catering and hotel management.
 In 2016, social caterers sold more than $8.6 billion of food and drink services in America.*** And in 2015, the U.S. was home to 53,432 hotel and lodging properties, which included 3,872 resorts.****

 Quickly find the online culinary schools that can help you get closer to achieving your career goals.
 Simply provide your zip code to see a list of programs available to people in your area right now!

-* National Restaurant Association, website last visited on August 11, 2015.
+* National Restaurant Association, 2017 Restaurant Industry Pocket Factbook, website last visited on January 31, 2019.

 ** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited on June 20, 2019.